UrielCh/puppeteer-jquery/README.md

 main();
 ```

 ### Notes

-You may also install @types/jquery dependence for more complex JQuery task, but in this case always use `jQuery` method, do not use `$` sortcut, the bundeled jQuery will be renamed before being injected. the injection process rename fullname `jQuery` to the rigth value before injections.
+You may also install `@types/jquery` dependence for more complex JQuery task, in this case always use `jQuery` method, do not use `$` sortcut, the bundeled jQuery will be renamed before being injected. the injection process rename fullname `jQuery` to the rigth value before injections.

 ## changelog

+* V2.1 update doc, add a advance example
 * V2.0 project backmto live, puppeter is now writen in typescript, add some jquery method (attr(string), css(string), prop(string))
 * V1.8 change waitForjQuery return type to ElementHandle[]
 * V1.7 add waitForjQuery